 John Pounds was born in Portsmouth in 1766.
 His father worked in the Royal Dockyards, so it was natural that John should have been apprenticed to a shipwright on his twelfth birthday.
 A promising career ended three years later when John fell from high on a ship in dry dock and broke nearly every bone in his body.
 He was taken home in a wheelbarrow, because the family could not afford medical fees.
-The boy took three years to make some kind of recovery, though he was bent almost double from his injuries.
-During those years he taught himself to read, write and to do mathematics so, although he was no longer able to work at the dockyard, he learned to make shoes.
+The boy took three years to recover, though he was bent almost double from his injuries.
+During those years he read avidly so, although he was no longer able to work at the dockyard, he learned to make shoes.
 In 1803, he bought a shop with a living room above the workshop and made a good living, even though the shop measured five by two and a half metres.
 When John's brother, a sailor, was unable to look after his crippled son, John took him in.
 He made special boots for the boy that - in time - cured his crippled feet.
 However, that wasn't enough for John, who taught him the trade and made him a partner.

-This experience led John to consider the plight of the street urchins who begged and stole in Portsmouth's streets.
+This experience led John to consider the plight of the urchins who begged and stole in Portsmouth's streets.
 He decided that they needed more than the basics of life, so he enticed them into his workshop with the promise of a baked apple or a baked potato, so that he could teach them.
 Despite the size of his shop, John taught up to forty of these rough children at a time, without recourse to corporal punishment and no child was said to have left unable to read, write, or do simple sums.
 In addition, he taught them nature study, history and the Scriptures.
-He nursed them when they were ill and begged respectable clothes, so that some could accompany him to church.
-He put a sign above the shop door, 'Little vagabonds preferred' and accepted only children whose parents could not afford to pay for their education.
+He nursed them when they were ill, begged respectable clothes, so that some could accompany him to church, put a sign above the shop door, 'Little vagabonds preferred' and accepted only children whose parents could not afford to pay for their education.

 Others heard of his 'Ragged School' and the idea spread.
 By the mid-1800s there were more than six hundred Ragged Schools in England and Wales and the President of the Ragged School Union was no less than Lord Shaftesbury, through whom universal education became law in 1871.
-He must have seen value in the Ragged School movement, for he remained President for thirty-nine years.
+He must have seen value in the Ragged School Movement, for he remained President for thirty-nine years.
 By the time John Pounds died, on 31st December, 1839, he must have rejoiced that from such a small beginning a mighty movement had grown.
-Despite all the restrictions of lockdown, let us seek to find ways to help the vulnerable and lonely.
+In the name of the Servant King, let us also seek to find ways to help the vulnerable and lonely.
 Amen.